British pubs' loss from COVID-19 curbs is supermarkets' gain

 Prime Minister Boris Johnson ordered England’s hospitality venues to start closing at 10 pm from Thursday and restricted them to table service only, warning the measures could last six months.

-But their loss of trade will be another boon to the country's major supermarket groups, market leader Tesco TSCO.L, Sainsbury's SBRY.L, Walmart WMT.N owned Asda and Morrisons MRW.L, as will Johnson's call for Britons to work from home where possible.
+But their loss of trade will be another boon to the country’s major supermarket groups, market leader Tesco, Sainsbury’s, Walmart owned Asda and Morrisons, as will Johnson’s call for Britons to work from home where possible.

 Britain’s initial lockdown in March temporarily transferred the eating out market - bars, cafes, restaurants, school meals and workplace canteens - to the home, shifting about 30% of the nation’s food consumption back to stores.